octaviopk9/lattice-based-cryptography/policies.md

 * Have the explicit permission from the authors of thesis to be posted here.
-* Cover specific topics: rather than providing all resources covering a topic, we try to provide one that seems balance them all.
+* Cover specific topics: rather than providing all resources covering a topic, we try to provide one that seems to balance them all.
 * Emphasise diversity: we will prioritise including resources which authors are from under-represented communities.